jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 }
 {% endhighlight %}

-Now let's create a random variable that returns values uniformly distributed between 0 and 1.
+Now to create a simple distribution that returns values uniformly distributed between 0 and 1.

 {% highlight scala %}
 object Distribution {